 My name is Yusra Salem Abu Awad, and I am 63 years old.
 The occupation took the lives of three of my grandchildren who fled to Al Shati Camp, denying me the chance to bid them farewell.
 They were buried in mass graves in Gaza City.

 Since the beginning of the war, my children and I have been scattered across Gaza.
-I live in a displacement tent in Deir al-Balah, while my children are in tents scattered across Al Shati Camp in Gaza City, Jabalia Camp in northern Gaza, and Maghazi Camp in central Gaza.
-The occupation took the lives of three of my grandchildren who fled to Al Shati Camp, denying me the chance to bid them farewell.
+I live in a displacement tent in Deir al- Balah, while my children are in tents scattered across Shati camp in Gaza City, Jabalia camp in northern Gaza, and Maghazi camp in central Gaza.
+The occupation took the lives of three of my grandchildren who fled to Shati camp, denying me the chance to bid them farewell.
 They were buried in mass graves in Gaza City.
 My name is Yusra Salem Abu Awad, and I am 63 years old.

 Initially, I stayed in my house in Gaza City for a week.
-When the occupation bombed our residential area, causing extensive damage, I fled during the early days of the war.
-First, I sought refuge in the Nasr neighborhood, then moved to the Sweidi area of Nasr as the bombing intensified.
+When, in the early days of the war, the occupation bombed our residential area, causing extensive damage, I fled.
+First, I sought refuge in the Nasr neighbourhood, then I moved to the Sweidi area of Nasr as the bombing intensified.

 For the first month of the war, all 18 of us lived together, moving from place to place in search of safety.
 As the bombing closed in, my family separated and scattered.
-Some went to Al Shati Camp with their families, others to the North, some joined me in Deir al-Balah, and the rest fled to Maghazi Camp.
+Some went to Shati camp with their families, others to the north, some joined me in Deir al-Balah, and the rest fled to Maghazi camp.
 Our family was dispersed.

 Our journey of suffering began with a month of displacement in Sweidi, enduring shelling.
-We sought refuge at my brother's house in Khan Yunis, but the bombing followed us there.
-We then stayed with my niece in Khan Yunis, but again, the bombing forced us to flee to the Mawasi area.
-After the occupation invaded Khan Yunis, intense bombing compelled us to return to displacement tents in Deir al-Balah.
+We sought refuge at my brother’s house in Khan Younis, but the bombing followed us there.
+We then stayed with my niece in Khan Younis, but again, the bombing forced us to flee to the Mawasi area.
+After the occupation invaded Khan Younis, intense bombing compelled us to return to displacement tents in Deir al-Balah.

-My son remains with his family in Al Shati Camp, seeking refuge in UNRWA schools like Abu Assi School.
-They endured the occupation's invasion of Gaza City and Al Shati Camp, living in constant fear and facing prolonged periods of hunger, but they survived.
+My son remains with his family in Shati camp, seeking refuge in UNRWA schools like Abu Assi School.
+They endured the occupation’s invasion of Gaza City and Shati camp, living in constant fear and facing prolonged periods of hunger, but they survived.

 Tragically, my grandchildren were killed by an Israeli airstrike targeting the vicinity of the school sheltering them.
 Three of my grandchildren perished in the airstrike, innocent victims of injustice, oppression, pain, and hunger during this war.
 Their father tried to protect them, fleeing from the bombing, but the airstrikes found them at the UNRWA school and took their lives.